-Since job group assignments are correlated to other groups and similar jobs, changes in job duties may or may not fall below the minimum or above the mid-range of the pay group without an approved budget amendment by the Commissioners' Court.
+Since job group assignments are correlated to other groups and similar jobs, changes in job duties may or may not fall below the minimum or above the maximum of the pay group.

 A reclassified employee will be compensated in accordance with the Personnel Management Procedures.
-The salary may not fall below the minimum or above the mid-range of the pay group without an approved budget amendment by the Commissioners' Court.
+The salary may not fall below the minimum or above the maximum of the pay group.